samrocketman/docker-production-ready-flask/README.md

     make serve

-or alternately with extra debug logging.

-    make debug

 Open in a web browser:

 * http://localhost:8080 to see the JSON API response.
 * http://localhost:8080/media/example.txt example asset

+Run tests with

+    make test

 # ARM image support